Menopausal hormone therapy

 Safety considerations of oestrogen alone

-• Blood clots: Patches and gel have minimal or no risk.
+• Blood clots: Oestrogen patches and gel have minimal or no risk.
 When using tablets, the risk doubles, but it's still very low (1 extra blood clot per 1000 women).

 • Heart disease: MHT may decrease the risk of heart disease if started within 10 years of menopause or before the age of 60.

 • Stroke: There's no increased risk if you don’t already have risk factors for stroke and you're in your 50s or during the first 10 years of menopause.
-If you have risk factors you can probably still safely use a patch.
+If you have risk factors you can probably still safely use oestrogen patches or gel.

 Vaginal oestrogen cream or pessaries (Ovestin cream® and Ovestin pessaries®)